kitku15/GastruloidKit/README.md

 DAPIcenter_split_profiles(directory, repeats, conditions, num_bins, marker_colors) # split profiles by DAPI center size

 ```
 The distributions themself are also to look at to see how consistent your gastruloids are on the same chip!
+Plots made from running the block below are in the plots folder under sub-folders named:
+- DAPI_profile: DAPI Intensity in all bins along with the distribution of when they drop below 0.8 (you can adjust this drop threshold.)
+- DAPIcenter_profiles: how marker expression varies depending on the size of high density center of the gastruloid.
+- DAPIintensity_profiles: how marker expression varies depending on DAPI Intensity

 Now, I'm sure it will also be useful to pick a specific gastruloid and get a figure that looks like the one below!
 <p align="center">